XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 ---
 html: build-a-desktop-wallet-in-python.html
 parent: python.html
+seo:
-blurb: Build a graphical desktop wallet for the XRPL in Python.
+    description: Build a graphical desktop wallet for the XRPL in Python.
 ---
 # Build a Desktop Wallet in Python
 <!-- STYLE_OVERRIDE: wallet -->